Overview

 Search.gov is a service of the General Services Administration, providing search engine capability to federal agencies for their public websites.
 To learn more about Search.gov and how to set up your site for search, please review the site launch guide.

-This API exposes all relevant Search.gov results “modules” in a single JSON call, including the following:
+This API exposes all relevant Search.gov web results in a single JSON call.

 Getting Started